Spinorially Twisted Spin Structures. II: Twisted Pure Spinors, Special Riemannian Holonomy and Clifford Monopoles: Twisted spinors

 extends to an algebra homomorphism

-Since the matrices $\hat\eta_{ij}^\phi$ square to $-{\rm Id}_{\mathbb{R}^n}$, this representation of $Cl_r^0$, contains no trivial summands.
-By \cite[Theorem 5.6]{Lawson}, we know that the algebra $Cl_r^0$ is isomorphic to a simple matrix algebra and has (up to isomorphism) only one or two non-trivial irreducible representations depending on whether $r\not\equiv 0$ ({\rm mod} 4) or $r\equiv 0$ ({\rm mod} 4). \qd
+Since the matrices $\hat\eta_{ij}^\phi$ square to $-{\rm Id}_{\mathbb{R}^n}$, this representation of~${\rm Cl}_r^0$ contains no trivial summands.
+By \cite[Theorem~5.6]{Lawson}, we know that the algebra ${\rm Cl}_r^0$ has (up to isomorphism) only one or two non-trivial irreducible representations depending on whether $r\not\equiv 0$ ({\rm mod} 4) or $r\equiv 0$ ({\rm mod} 4) respectively. \end{proof}